english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 I am not here to force veganism upon you.

-I am here, writing this post, looking for possible answers for few questions that popped into my mind recently.
+I am here, writing this post, looking for possible answers to few questions that popped into my mind recently.

 I know a few people who cares their pet so much that they feed their pets with the best food available in the market, play with them all the time, make them sleep in a comfy bed, switch on the fan/AC, close the door slowly - and then come to the kitchen to slice the meat to prepare delicious food for the family, without the consciousness of the cruelty that the dead animal went through to become a slice of meat in the plate.

 I should not say that there are not aware of the cruelty.
 My wife always asks me to buy the fresh meat.
 I had asked her many times to accompany me to the butcher shop, where you can choose the chicken; the butcher will kill the bird in front of us, remove the skin and chop them into small pieces - so perfect for our biriyani.

 She always refused to come.
-She said, "I can't withstand the sound of the bird flapping their wings hard against the walls, while dying".
+She said, "I can't withstand the sound of the bird flapping their wings hard against the walls while dying".

-But, She loves to eat chicken and prepares extra-ordinary south indian biriyani.
+But, She loves to eat chicken and prepares extra-ordinary south Indian biriyani.
 She is one of the best cooks.
 I don't blame her.
 My wife is not alone.
-There millions of such people who selectively ignore few things to keep their mind at peace.
+There are millions of such people who selectively ignore few things to keep their mind at peace.

 I have a question for the pet lovers who eat meat.